-As we’ve seen, there are a number of important characteristics to consider when making a solar panel decision for your business.
-One of the most critical is understanding the degradation rate of the solar panels you’re evaluating, how it compares among manufacturers, and what impact solar panel degradation can have on your organization’s bottom line.
+There are a number of important characteristics to consider when making a solar panel decision for your business.
+One of the most critical is understanding the degradation rate of the solar panels you’re evaluating, how it compares among manufacturers and what impact solar panel degradation can have on your organization’s bottom line.

 What do the terms “degradation” and “degradation rate” mean exactly—and how much should the degradation rate of your commercial solar panels factor into the decisions you make?
 Let’s take a quick look.